 For an established company like Dr. Bronner’s, it’s all about exploring connections.
 Dr. Bronner’s works with over 800 farmers in Ghana to supply them with their ethically sourced soap ingredients, and they discovered that these farms also grow cocoa.
 They knew these farms upheld fair-trade and regenerative organic practices, so they simply extended their partnerships to include cocoa.

 In addition to fair labor requirements and safe ingredients, the company places a large emphasis on regenerative organic agriculture.
-Bronner broke it down for us: “The Regenerative Organic Agriculture model upholds three pillars: soil health, animal welfare, and social fairness.
-Together these criteria foster more resilient local economies and farming communities, while sequestering carbon in soil thereby helping to mitigate the effects of climate change.”
+“The Regenerative Organic Agriculture model upholds three pillars: soil health, animal welfare, and social fairness.
+Together these criteria foster more resilient local economies and farming communities, while sequestering carbon in soil thereby helping to mitigate the effects of climate change,” Bronner broke it down for us.

 Regenerative agriculture has come into question in some vegan circles, as some regenerative farmers employ the use of animals to fertilize soil and later send them to slaughter.
 There are vegan methods of regenerative farming, and Bronner emphasized that all the ingredients for the chocolate are vegan (just like the soaps) and “sourcing these plant-based ingredients helps us ensure a cruelty-free supply chain.”